sardana-org/sardana/doc/source/devel/howto_recorders.rst

 Three types of overriding may occur:

 **By recorder library name**
-   If in two directories are located Python modules with the same name, just the library located in the the higher priority directory will be loaded.
+   If Python modules with the same name are located in different directories, the library located in the the higher priority directory will be loaded.

 **By recorder name**
-   If in two different modules resides two recorder classes with the same name, just the recorder from the library located in the higher priority module will be loaded.
+   If two recorder classes with the same name appear in two different modules, only the recorder from the library located in the higher priority module will be loaded.
 If both modules are located in the same directory, the behavior is undetermined.

 **By file extension**
-   If in two different modules resides two different recorders but supporting the same file extension, the one from the higher priority path will be used when selection is based on the extension (but both will be available for the selection by name).
+   If two different recorders supporting the same file extension appear in two different modules, the one from the higher priority path will be used when selection is based on the extension (but both will be available for the selection by name).
 If both of these recorders' modules are located in the same directory, the system will assign a list of recorders to a given